Skip to main content

 unl.yuja.com/V/Video?v=7114225&node=34303221&a=169906632&autoplay=1

-Given a differentiable function \(y= f(x)\text{,}\) we know that its derivative, \(y = f'(x)\text{,}\) is a related function whose output at \(x=a\) tells us the slope of the tangent line to \(y = f(x)\) at the point \((a,f(a))\text{.}\) That is, \(y\)-coordinates on the derivative graph tell us the values of slopes on the original function’s graph.
+Given a differentiable function y=f(x), we know that its derivative, y=fβ€²(x), is a related function whose output at x=a tells us the slope of the tangent line to y=f(x) at the point (a,f(a)).
+That is, y-coordinates on the derivative graph tell us the values of slopes on the original function’s graph.

-At a point where \(f'(x)\) is positive, the slope of the tangent line to \(f\) is positive.
-Therefore, on an interval where \(f'(x)\) is positive, the function \(f\) is increasing (or rising).
-Similarly, if \(f'(x)\) is negative on an interval, the graph of \(f\) is decreasing (or falling).
+At a point where fβ€²(x) is positive, the slope of the tangent line to f is positive.
+Therefore, on an interval where fβ€²(x) is positive, the function f is increasing (or rising).
+Similarly, if fβ€²(x) is negative on an interval, the graph of f is decreasing (or falling).

-The derivative of \(f\) tells us not only whether the function \(f\) is increasing or decreasing on an interval, but also how the function \(f\) is increasing or decreasing.
+The derivative of f tells us not only whether the function f is increasing or decreasing on an interval, but also how the function f is increasing or decreasing.
 Look at the two tangent lines shown below in Figure 1.75.
-We see that at point \(A\) the value of \(f'(x)\) is positive and relatively close to zero, and at that point the graph is rising slowly.
-By contrast, at point \(B\text{,}\) the derivative is negative and relatively large in absolute value, and \(f\) is decreasing rapidly at \(B\text{.}\)
+We see that at point A the value of fβ€²(x) is positive and relatively close to zero, and at that point the graph is rising slowly.
+By contrast, at point B, the derivative is negative and relatively large in absolute value, and f is decreasing rapidly at B.

 Figure 1.75.
 Two tangent lines on a graph.

-Besides asking whether the value of the derivative function is positive or negative and whether it is large or small, we can also ask “how is the derivative changing?”
+Besides asking whether the value of the derivative function is positive or negative and whether it is large or small, we can also ask β€œhow is the derivative changing?”

-Because the derivative, \(y = f'(x)\text{,}\) is itself a function, we can consider taking its derivative — the derivative of the derivative — and ask “what does the derivative of the derivative tell us about how the original function behaves?”
+Because the derivative, y=fβ€²(x), is itself a function, we can consider taking its derivative β€” the derivative of the derivative β€” and ask β€œwhat does the derivative of the derivative tell us about how the original function behaves?”
 We start with an investigation of a moving object.

 Example 1.76.

-The position of a car driving along a straight road at time \(t\) in minutes is given by the function \(y = s(t)\) that is pictured below in Figure 1.77.
+The position of a car driving along a straight road at time t in minutes is given by the function y=s(t) that is pictured below in Figure 1.77.
 The car’s position function has units measured in thousands of feet.
-For instance, the point \((2,4)\) on the graph indicates that after 2 minutes, the car has traveled 4000 feet.
+For instance, the point (2,4) on the graph indicates that after 2 minutes, the car has traveled 4000 feet.

 Figure 1.77.
-The graph of \(y = s(t)\text{,}\) the position of the car (measured in thousands of feet from its starting location) at time \(t\) in minutes.
+The graph of y=s(t), the position of the car (measured in thousands of feet from its starting location) at time t in minutes.

 1. In everyday language, describe the behavior of the car over the provided time interval.
-In particular, you should carefully discuss what is happening on each of the time intervals \([0,1]\text{,}\) \([1,2]\text{,}\) \([2,3]\text{,}\) \([3,4]\text{,}\) and \([4,5]\text{,}\) plus provide commentary overall on what the car is doing on the interval \([0,12]\text{.}\)
+In particular, you should carefully discuss what is happening on each of the time intervals [0,1], [1,2], [2,3], [3,4], and [4,5], plus provide commentary overall on what the car is doing on the interval [0,12].

-2. Sketch a careful, accurate graph of \(y = s'(t)\text{.}\)
+2. Sketch a careful, accurate graph of y=sβ€²(t).

-3. What is the meaning of the function \(y = s'(t)\) in the context of the given problem?
-What can we say about the car’s behavior when \(s'(t)\) is positive? when \(s'(t)\) is zero? when \(s'(t)\) is negative?
+3. What is the meaning of the function y=sβ€²(t) in the context of the given problem?
+What can we say about the car’s behavior when sβ€²(t) is positive? when sβ€²(t) is zero? when sβ€²(t) is negative?

-4. Rename the function you graphed in (b) to be called \(y = v(t)\text{.}\) Describe the behavior of \(v\) in words, using phrases like “\(v\) is increasing on the interval \(\ldots\)” and “\(v\) is constant on the interval \(\ldots\text{.}\)
+4. Rename the function you graphed in (b) to be called y=v(t).
+Describe the behavior of v in words, using phrases like β€œv is increasing on the interval …” and β€œv is constant on the interval ….”

-5. Sketch a graph of the function \(y = v'(t)\text{.}\) Write at least one sentence to explain how the behavior of \(v'(t)\) is connected to the graph of \(y=v(t)\text{.}\)
+5. Sketch a graph of the function y=vβ€²(t).
+Write at least one sentence to explain how the behavior of vβ€²(t) is connected to the graph of y=v(t).

 Hint.